WinThureinMyint/StudentChatApp/README.md

 # StudentChatApp
- Android chat application for City University Of NewYork student.
+It's the Android chat application for City University Of NewYork students.
+It will help to flows information efficiently between classmates by sharing the materials, questions and answers, class announcements, study buddy, projects coordination, and resources.
+There will be a class moderator who can validify the student and approve the post.
+The chat room will be created by the class ID from CUNYFirst website.ent

 ## Features